Frequently Asked Questions

 These frequently asked questions provide an overview of the U.S. Department of Energy Solar Decathlon.
 If you have a question that is not answered here or elsewhere on the site, please contact us.

 The U.S. Department of Energy Solar Decathlon is a collegiate competition made up of 10 contests that challenge student teams to design and build full-size, solar-powered houses.
 The winner of the competition is the team that best blends design excellence and smart energy production with innovation, market potential, and energy and water efficiency.
-Additionally, Solar Decathlon 2017 will also feature a sustainability expo, professional development and consumer workshops, middle-school education events and a community festival.
+Additionally, Solar Decathlon 2017 will also feature a sustainability expo and professional, consumer, and middle-school education events.

 The first Solar Decathlon was held in 2002; the competition has since occurred biennially in 2005, 2007, 2009, 2011, 2013, and 2015.
 The next Solar Decathlon takes place Oct.
 5–15, 2017, at the 61st & Peña Station commuter rail stop in Denver, Colorado.
 Houses are open to the public: